toboid/express-correlation-id/readme.md

 ```

 ### `correlator.getId()`
 Returns the id for the current request.
 If called outside of a request returns `undefined`.
+This function is useful if you don't want to pass the `req` object or correlation id from the handler to downstream code.

 ```javascript
 correlator.getId(); // Returns the current id or undefined